gvwilson/buildtogether.tech/src/security/index.md

     everyone who manufactures packaged food is required to list its ingredients.)

-1. Keep a [%i "logging!for security" %]log[%/i%] of every administrative action ([%x errors %]) so that there will be a record if someone uses their privileges inappropriately.
-They might be able to delete that record, but if it is [%i "digital signature!for activity logs" %][%g digital_signature "digitally signed" %][%/i%] there will still be evidence of tampering.
+1. Keep a log[%i "logging!for security" %] of every administrative
+    action ([%x errors %]) so that there will be a record if someone uses their privileges inappropriately.
+They might be able to delete that record, but if it is [%g digital_signature "digitally signed" %][%i "digital signature!for activity logs" %] there will still be evidence of tampering.

-1. Do code reviews to ensure that programmers aren't inserting [%i "code review!for security" %][%g back_door "back doors" %][%/i%] in software [%b Sharma2021 %] or accidentally leaving access points intended solely for testing.
+1. Do code reviews to ensure that programmers aren't inserting [%g back_door "back doors" %][%i "code review!for security" %] in software [%b Sharma2021 %] or accidentally leaving access points intended solely for testing.

 ## Authentication

-Using a weak password is a good way to ensure that your account will eventually be compromised, in part because [%i "dictionary attack" %][%g dictionary_attack "dictionary attacks" %][%/i%] can be run offline against stored passwords to find ones that match common patterns.
+Using a weak password is a good way to ensure that your account will eventually be compromised, in part because [%g dictionary_attack "dictionary attacks" %][%i "dictionary attack" %] can be run offline against stored passwords to find ones that match common patterns.
 Using a clever password scheme, such as the name of the site plus a word only you know, does not make you more secure: whatever scheme you have thought of, attackers have seen before.
 And since